Nora Fatehi: Expansion to acting roles (2020–present)

 In 2022, Fatehi made appearances in the song "Manike" for the film Thank God, sung by Yohani, which is a remix of the original Sri Lankan song "Manike Mange Hite".
 She also appeared in the song "Jehda Nasha" from the film An Action Hero alongside Ayushman Khuranna.
 In the same year she gave a performance in the closing ceremony of the 2022 FIFA World Cup.
-She also took on the role of a judge in dance shows like "Dance Deewane Juniors" (season 1) and Jhalak Dikhhla Jaa 10 alongside other judges.
+She also took on the role of a judge in dance shows like the first season of Dance Deewane Juniors and Jhalak Dikhhla Jaa 10 alongside other judges.
 In 2023, she made an appearance in the song "Achha Sila Diya" alongside Rajkummar Rao after her collaboration with him in the song "Kamariya" for the film Stree in 2018.
 The song, composed and sung by B Praak with lyrics by Jaani, is a recreation of the film song "Achha Sila Diya Tune Mere Pyar Ka" which was featured in the 1995 Hindi film Bewafa Sanam.

 In February 2024, Fatehi signed a recording contract with Warner Music Group for her music projects, apart from her Bollywood work, for which she remains signed to T-Series.

 In 2024, Fatehi took on more acting roles.
 She appeared as Alia, a social media influencer, in Crakk opposite Vidyut Jammwal.
 The film received negative reviews and Monika Rawal Kukreja of Hindustan Times stated, "Nora is used as a mere prop and even though her character arc takes the story forward, she doesn't get ample scope to perform."
 Fatehi next played Tasha, opposite Divyenndu in Kunal Khemu's directorial debut Madgaon Express.
 Mayur Sanap from Rediff.com noted, "For a change, Nora Fatehi gets a legit role to play and she is suitably affable."

+On 12 June 2026, Fatehi and French singer Vegedream performed "Siir Siir", an official FIFA World Cup 2026 song, which was included on the official soundtrack, at the second opening ceremony of the 2026 FIFA World Cup in Toronto, Canada.